On Purely Data-Driven Massive MIMO Detectors: Preliminaries

 \subsection{Linear MIMO Detectors}

-Linear detectors, such as ZF and MMSE detectors, are characterized by their lower computational complexity.
+Linear detectors, such as ZF and MMSE detectors, are attractive due to their low computational complexity.
 However, their performance is not on par with the optimal ML detector.
-These linear detectors operate by multiplying the received signal vector $\mathbf{y}$ with an equalization matrix $\mathbf{A}^T$.
-Subsequently, the output undergoes quantization through a slicer denoted as $\mathcal{S(.)}$, which quantizes each entry to the nearest neighbor in the constellation.
-The overall operation of linear detectors can be expressed as $\mathbf{\hat{x}} = \mathcal{S}(\mathbf{A}^T \mathbf{y})$.
+These linear detectors operate by multiplying the received signal $\mathbf{y}$ with an equalization matrix $\mathbf{A}$.
+Subsequently, the output undergoes quantization through a slicer denoted as $\mathcal{S(\cdot)}$, which quantizes each entry to the nearest neighbor in the constellation.
+The overall operation of linear detectors can be expressed as $\mathbf{\hat{x}} = \mathcal{S}(\mathbf{A} \mathbf{y})$.

-\textbf{ZF Detector:} The ZF detector operates by inverting the channel matrix $\mathbf{H}$ to eliminate its impact.
-The equalization matrix of the ZF detector is the pseudo-inverse of the channel matrix, which is given by
+\textbf{ZF detector:} The ZF detector neutralizes the effect of the channel matrix $\mathbf{H}$ by employing its pseudo-inverse as the equalization matrix, which is given by

-\textbf{Linear MMSE Detector:} The linear MMSE detector accounts for the influence of noise in its operation by incorporating additional information about the noise power.
-The equalization matrix for the MMSE detector is defined as
+\textbf{Linear MMSE detector:} The linear MMSE detector improves upon the ZF method by accounting for noise, incorporating an additional term related to the noise power.
+The equalization matrix for the MMSE detector is expressed as

-where $\sigma$ is the noise power.
-This approach effectively mitigates the noise enhancement problem inherent in the ZF detector, allowing the MMSE detector to achieve improved performance, especially in scenarios with significant noise power.
+where $\sigma^2$ is the noise power.
+This approach effectively mitigates the noise enhancement problem inherent in the ZF detector, allowing the linear MMSE detector to achieve improved performance.